johntam718/node-mysql2-helper/README.md

 const analyticsDBInstance = DatabaseManagement.getInstance("analyticsDB");
 ```

-## SQLBuilder Class
+# SQLBuilder Class

-The **`SQLBuilder`** class provides a way to build SQL queries for various operations SELECT, INSERT, UPDATE, DELETE, etc.
+The **`SQLBuilder`** class provides a way to build SQL queries for various operations such as SELECT, INSERT, UPDATE, DELETE, etc.

+To generate the final SQL query and its parameters, you must call the `.buildQuery()` method at the end of your query-building process.

+If the `SQLBuilder` constructor is provided with a `queryFn`, you can use the `.executeQuery()` method to execute the query directly.

 #### Example